saad-bhutto/cfm-extension-pack/README.md

-# aro-extensions-pack

-## Aroflo's extensions pack
+# Coldfusion (CFML) extensions pack

-A collection of extensions for working with Aroflo Stack in VS Code.
+A collection of extensions for working with Coldfusion Stack in VS Code.

 These are some of our favorite extensions to make development easier and fun.